scholarsportal/dataverse-css/README.md

 # dataverse-css

-Custom stylesheet for Dataverse, designed to resolve colour contrast issues
+A custom stylesheet for Dataverse designed to resolve colour contrast issues.
+Tested with Dataverse version 5.1.1.